dylanavenarius/azure-network-protocols/README.md

 <h2>High-Level Steps</h2>

-- Create sample files shares with various permissions
+- Create sample file shares with various permissions
 - Attempt to access file shares as a normal user
 - Create a new security group, assign permissions, and test access